 Elderly and disabled waiver participants are given the choice of having the state manage their care services or self-directing their own care.
 This option is referred to as Self Determination in Long-Term Care (LTC), and it is based on the Medicaid Cash and Counseling model.
 For those who choose to self-direct their own care, they may opt for a representative to direct their care for them.
 Family members, such as the adult children, can be hired to provide care services.
 In other words, they can become paid caregivers for their aging parents.
-However, in most cases, spouses and legal guardians are not eligible to be paid as caregivers for their husbands or wives.
+However, in most cases, spouses and legal guardians are not eligible to be paid as caregivers.

 While paying a family member may be the most popular benefit of this program, it is by no means the only benefit.
 Under the MI Choice waiver, seniors can also receive assistance for home modifications to enable aging in place.
 This might include the addition of a wheelchair ramp or bathroom safety modifications, such as the replacement of a shower with a walk-in tub.

-In order to be eligible for the MI Choice Waiver, an individual must be a Michigan resident at least 65 years old (or 18-64 and disabled), qualify for a nursing home level of care, and require one service provided by this waiver on an ongoing basis.
+In order to be eligible for the MI Choice Waiver, an individual must be a Michigan resident at least 65 years old (or 18-64 and disabled), qualify for a nursing home level of care, and require two services provided by this waiver on a monthly basis.
 (See benefits and services below).
 In addition, persons must be financially qualified to receive assistance from the Choice Waiver.

 Defining “Countable Resources”

 Countable resources, countable assets, and non-exempt assets all refer to the resources that Medicaid considers when determining one’s eligibility.
 (Basically all of the terms are used interchangeably).
 However, there are several resources that are considered exempt when it comes to Medicaid eligibility.
-For example, owner-occupied homes are exempt, meaning the real estate value is not included, provided the value of the home does not exceed $585,000.
-(If the applicant is married and his/her spouse lives in the home, it is also considered exempt, even if the applicant does not live in it.)
+For example, owner-occupied homes are exempt.
+This means the real estate value is not included, provided the equity value of the home does not exceed $595,000 (in 2020).
+If the applicant is married and his/her spouse lives in the home, it is also considered exempt, even if the applicant does not live in it.
 Primary vehicles, burial plots, and irrevocable funeral trusts are also exempt.
-In addition, if one partner of a married couple is applying for Medicaid, while the other partner is not, the non-applicant spouse (also known as the community spouse) is able to retain countable resources up to $126,420.
-(This in Medicaid-speak is called a community spouse resource allowance).
-This is in addition to the $2,000 in assets the applicant spouse is able to retain.

 Options for People Over-Limit